Sarees For Women

 Here are some of the most coveted saree styles that every woman must have in her wardrobe.

-- The Bengali Sarees - Bengal is known for its culture of Sarees and saree draping.
+Bengal is known for its culture of Sarees and saree draping.
 When in Bengal, every time is Saree Time!
 Due to the usually hot climate, the variety of Bengal Sarees usually comes in light materials of Cotton and Silk, with light patterns and solid colours.
-Some of the famous Bengal Sarees are -
+Some Of The Famous Bengal Sarees Are As Follows:

 - Tant Saree - Looking for something basic?
 The Bengali Tant is your answer!
 These are specially handwoven light Cotton sarees with simplistic designs.
 Characterised by broad borders and a printed Palla, these sarees are ideal for daily casual wear.
 Limeroad brings to you a colourful variety of Tant Sarees by brands like Charubesh, Ethnigallery, Tantusree, and many more to bring vibrance to your everyday lifestyle.